-They may range from a sign-up bonus to open a new account to matching with a free bet if an NBA bet at a defined minimum is placed.
+They may range from a sign-up bonus to open a new account to matching with a site credits if an NBA bet at a defined minimum is placed.

 Not every book will offer a promotion.
 Even sportsbooks that do, they rarely tailor promotions around the local teams, so be on the lookout as you shop.

-Last year, to coincide with LeBron James’ first game with the Lakers, a $25 moneyline bet on the Lakers also included an additional $5 bonus for every 3-pointer made by the Lakers (they made seven that night, none by James).
+When LeBron James played his first game with the Lakers, a $25 moneyline bet on LA also included an additional $5 bonus for every 3-pointer made by the Lakers (they made seven that night, none by James).

 No, there is no account registration needed to place a sports wager at any of the retail sportsbooks in New Jersey.
 Certain sportsbooks offer loyalty cards that provide additional perks and benefits when pre-set betting amount thresholds have been met.